 What dental care services are covered by Medicare?

 When it comes to Medicare and dental coverage, only Medicare Advantage Plans (Part C) may offer dental coverage and not all of them do.
 This coverage is typically basic and could include:

 Make sure to review all details of any Medicare Advantage Plan before you enroll.
 Plans may differ based on the insurance company and even your location.
 Dental coverage often comes with limits on how many dental care services are covered in a plan year, maximum cost allowances, and more.

 How do you get dental coverage if Medicare doesn’t include it?

-- Look for an affordable walk-in dental clinic in your area.
+Many cities have walk-in dental clinics that are relatively affordable.
 Depending on where you live and what kind of dental services you need, you may be able to find affordable dental care even if it means paying out-of-pocket.

-- Check with your state department of health may have an oral health page that includes information on where you can get low-cost dental services.
+Your state department of health may have an oral health page that includes information on where you can get low-cost dental care in your region.

-- Have a local dental school or university program nearby?
-You can contact them to see if they offer any free or low-cost dental clinics to members of the community.
+If you have a dental school or dental university program nearby, you can contact them to see if they offer any free or low-cost dental clinics to members of the community.